+Oral examinations may last 10 to 30 minutes per examinee.
 A student's total workload for module examinations made up of a combination of several types of examination is not to exceed the typical workload that a single type of examination would generate.
+The share other types of examination have in the evaluation of module examinations may amount to one hundred percent.

-- (4) After consultation with the examiners concerned and in observance of the module outline and the feasibility to complete the program within the allotted time frame, the examination board is to determine the type and modalities of examination for every module at the beginning of each semester.
+(4) After consultation with the examiners concerned and in observance of the module outline and the feasibility to complete the program within the allotted time frame, the examination board is to determine the type and modalities of examination for every module at the beginning of each semester.
 If an examination within a module comprises several components or a combination of different types of examination, the examination board is also to specify how to weigh the individual components.
 At the suggestion of the examiners concerned, the examination board normally determines the examination period for written and oral examinations one month prior to the examination period for all students who intend to take the module examination concerned.
 The examination board's decision is to be uniform and binding.
-For scheduled examination dates, the regulations stipulated in section 18 (2) apply. - (5) In case other types of examination have been determined, the examiner is to determine the schedule of examinations in the first quarter of the course and is to notify the examination board.
+For scheduled examination dates, the regulations stipulated in section 18 (2) apply.

+(7) If other types of examination have been determined, the examiner is to determine the schedule of examinations in the first quarter of the course and is to notify the examination board.